wolfadex/fluent-web/docs/index.md

 # Basics

 Under the hood, fluent-web uses the libraries provided by the Fluent team for doing the actual localization.
-All you need to do is provide the component with an array of `( locales, resource )` tuples.
+All you need to do is provide the component with a tuple of `( locales, resource )`.

 The locales should be either a sinlge locale, such as `"en-US"`, or an array of locales, such as `["th-TH", "cs"]` where `"cs"` is the fallback to `"th-TH"`.